136185925/STM32F769I-DISCO-USB-Audio-Upsampler/README.md

 Data is sent to S/PDIF at the original sample rate:
 - 44.1 kHz input → 44.1 kHz output
 - 48 kHz input → 48 kHz output
-This mode has the lowest CPU usage and makes the fewest modifications to the original PCM.
+This mode has the lowest CPU usage and makes the NO modification to the original PCM.

 ## 4X HOLD
 Using the Zero-Order Hold method,  output each input sample point four consecutive times.